Skip to main content

 4 mentions Positive Neutral Negative

-• “Towards the end of my playtime with this game, I found myself drawn to the wholesome experiences, where it was less about fighting to win and more about having friendly conversations with others while playing at a neutral level, without making it too competitive.”
+• “Towards the end of my playtime with this game, I played mainly for the wholesome experiences, where it was less about fighting to win and more about having friendly conversations with others while playing at a neutral level, without making it too competitive.”

-• “I personally have around 400 hours invested in this game, and I am very much interested in its growth.
-However, the circumstances surrounding the players often diminish the possibility of enjoying it anymore.”
+• “I personally, with around 400 hours, am very interested in the growth of Midnight, but the circumstances of the other players very much take away the possibility of enjoying it anymore.”

 • grinding